schlagert/syslog/README.md

   Specifies whether `syslog` will handle messages from the `error_logger`.
   Default is `true`.

+* `{multiline_mode, boolean()}`

+  Specifies whether `syslog` will send messages potentially containing multiline strings.
+Please be aware, that many Syslog servers will not be able to handle multiline messages well, e.g. will insert garbage characters for a newline character.
+Default is `false`.

 If your application really needs fast asynchronous logging and you like to live dangerously, logging can be done either with the `error_logger` or the `syslog` API and the `syslog` application should be configured with `{async, true}` and